ericonyeka2/Ransomware-Incident-Response-Incident-Handler-s-Journal-Entry/README.md

-# Ransomware Incident Response Incident Handlers Journal Entry
+# Ransomware Incident Response Incident Handler's Journal Entry

 ## Objective
 As part of a hands-on cybersecurity course, I analyzed a simulated ransomware attack targeting a small U.S. healthcare clinic.
 The incident involved attackers gaining unauthorized access through a targeted phishing campaign.
 Employees received malicious emails with attachments that, when downloaded, installed malware on their systems.
 This allowed attackers to deploy ransomware, encrypting critical medical files and displaying a ransom note demanding payment in exchange for a decryption key.